 as an American Heritage

 of These Redwoods

 The State of California

 Erected 1949 by National Society Daughters of of the American Revolution; Save the Redwoods League; Garden Club of America.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker Simpson-Reed Grove (approx. 1.4 miles away); Simpson-Reed Discovery Trail (approx. 1.4 miles away); The Metcalf Grove (approx. 3.4 miles away); Crescent City Tsunami, 1964 (approx. 6.6 miles away); S.S.
-Emidio (approx. 6.8 miles away); Remembering Billy Boone (approx. 6.8 miles away); Dedication to Henry Sause, Jr. (approx. 7 miles away); Battery Point Lighthouse (approx. 7.3 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Simpson-Reed Grove (approx. 1.4 miles away); Simpson-Reed Discovery Trail (approx. 1.4 miles away); Camp Lincoln (approx. 2.9 miles away); Pioneer Stage Road to Oregon (approx. 2.9 miles away); The Metcalf Grove (approx. 3.4 miles away); Tetrapod (approx. 6.4 miles away); Crescent City Tsunami, 1964 (approx. 6.6 miles away); Redwood National Park (approx. 6.6 miles away).
 Touch for a list and map of all markers in Crescent City.

 More about this marker. *NOTE* The marker mentions 500 acres of preserved Redwoods which was probably the initial grove size set aside in 1949 but the grove has since expanded to 5,000 acres today.

 Marker is located in the Jedediah Smith State Park and in the Day Use portion of the park (north of the campground).
 A day use fee of $8 is required if visitors stay to tour the park area.
 No fee is required if only passing through or visiting this monument.

 Regarding National Tribute Grove.
 The 5,000 acre National Tribute Grove is located south of this marker and across the Smith River and not readily accessible by visitors as there are no roads or